 It’s peaceful and quiet.
 But it retains a paradoxical sense of being both alluring and terrifying.
 How is it that a garden can evoke such a range of feelings?
 To begin to understand, maybe we should look back to a time when the ecosystems we’ve replicated here thrived throughout the region.
-At the time of New York City’s beginnings as a Dutch trading post, it must have seemed as if modern civilization were being carved out of a vast, unending wilderness.
-The forest edge represented a boundary for us, beyond which the wilderness was as enchanting and sacred as it was lawless and uncivilized.
-As the city expanded, this boundary was pushed farther and farther away from the center of human activity, and now we urbanites have grown almost completely out of touch with the spirit and legend of the forest.
+As New York City expanded from its beginnings as a Dutch trading post, the forest boundary was pushed farther and farther away from the center of human activity.
+Today, we urbanites have grown almost completely out of touch with the spirit and legend of the forest.
 These days, first graders are sometimes scared to step into the Native Flora Garden when they arrive.

 Forests still evoke powerful feelings after all.
 The thrill people once got from the shadowy, sylvan darkness has all but disappeared from our modern lives, but a visit to the winter woods can help us reconnect, in some small way, with our natural and cultural heritage.
 The short days of winter show a forest unclothed.
 The bare trunks of trees reveal nature’s architecture—buttressed root flares; stark outlines of branches and twigs against the sky; rough, textured bark.
 Towering treetops, hidden from view during summer, become eerie.
 There is a distinct stillness in the air, but what appears as a “dead” landscape is anything but.